Tate Britain, London

 The neoclassical building of the museum was designed by Sidney R.J.
 Smith, and subsequently enlarged and refurbished many times.
 The Clore Gallery, a post-modern style expansion designed by James Stirling, was built in 1987.

 Above: the building of the Tate Britain, view from Millbank; photo Andy Hay (CC BY 2.0).

 Collection and permanent exhibition

 Tate Britain presents British art from 1500 to the present day.

-The collection of old masters’ and early-modern art of the museum comprises works – mostly paintings and sculptures – either by British artists or by foreign artist active in the United Kingdom, including John Bettes, Hans Eworth, Antony Van Dyck, John Constable, John Ruskin, James Abbott McNeill Whistler, John William Waterhouse, William Blake, William Hogarth, Dante Gabriel Rossetti, George Clausen, and John Gibson.
+The collection of old masters’ and early-modern art of the museum comprises works – mostly paintings and sculptures – either by British artists or foreign artists active in the United Kingdom, including John Bettes, Hans Eworth, Antony Van Dyck, John Constable, John Ruskin, James Abbott McNeill Whistler, John William Waterhouse, William Blake, William Hogarth, Dante Gabriel Rossetti, George Clausen, and John Gibson.

 The museum features the world’s largest collection of works by William Turner, displayed on a rotational basis in the Clore Gallery.